 \subsection{Loss function and metrics}

-The sum of negative log-likelihoods of observations $z_{n,t}$ (on top of Figure \ref{fig:deepar}) is used as a loss function to fit all model parameters $\{\bold w_\mu, \bold w_\sigma, \Theta \}$ in an end-to-end fashion.
-As commonly done in the literature (see Section \ref{sec:ml}), we use a fixed size for the context and forecasting intervals in our experiments.
-As we are interested in intraday regular forecasts (see Section \ref{sec:validation}), with hourly data this means that the forecasting interval has size 24.
-Being tied to the ECMWF NWP service, the physical model forecasts for the 3 days to come are computed each day early in the morning, but before the sunrise, so while PV power is still obviously zero.
-For simplicity, we thus choose midnight as the reference time in day for the regular forecasts (i.e., $t_0$ in Section \ref{sec:model}).
-In this context, 24h, 48h and 72h physical covariates associated to predicted time step $t_0 + h$ will have been issued at time steps $t_0$, $t_0 - 24$ and $t_0 - 48$, respectively.
+The sum of negative log-likelihoods of observations $z_{n,t}$ (at the top of Figure \ref{fig:deepar}) was used as a loss function to fit all model parameters $\{\bold w_\mu, \bold w_\sigma, \Theta \}$ in an end-to-end fashion.
+As is common in the literature (see Section \ref{sec:ml}), we used a fixed size for the context and forecasting intervals in our experiments.
+As we were interested in intraday regular forecasts (see Section \ref{sec:validation}), with hourly data, the forecasting interval was size 24.
+Since it is dependent on the ECMWF NWP service, the physical model forecasts for the 3 days to come were computed each day early in the morning before sunrise, where PV power is obviously still zero.
+For simplicity, we thus choose midnight as the reference time of day for the regular forecasts (i.e., $t_0$ in Section \ref{sec:model}).
+In this context, 24-hour, 48-hour and 72-hour physical covariates associated with the predicted time step $t_0 + h$ will have been issued at time steps $t_0$, $t_0 - 24$ and $t_0 - 48$, respectively.

-As the maximal horizon of the collected NWP forecasts is 72h, and we previously set the intraday forecasting interval as 24h, as a rule of thumb we used 48h as the context interval so that a training sample covers 72h.
-In practice, preliminary tests showed that using a larger context interval would not bring visible improvements, and using a multiple of the forecasting interval size facilitates the creation of train and test data sets.
+As the maximal horizon of the collected NWP forecasts is 72 hours, and we previously set the intraday forecasting interval as 24 hours, as a rule of thumb we used 48 hours as the context interval so that a training sample covers 72 hours.
+In practice, preliminary tests showed that using a larger context interval would not bring visible improvements, and using a multiple of the forecasting interval size facilitated the creation of train and test data sets.

-To measure model performance, we consider metrics based on RMSE (Root-Mean-Square Error) and MAE (Mean Absolute Error).
-The former are common in energy utility companies, notably as they penalize large errors \cite{lorenz2016}, and the latter is consistent with our model, as forecasts are obtained by taking the median of sample paths \cite{yang_summarizing_2022}.
-We define normalized versions of these metrics as:
+To measure model performance, we considered metrics based on RMSE (Root-Mean-Square Error) and MAE (Mean Absolute Error).
+The former are common in energy utility companies, in particular because they penalize large errors \cite{lorenz2016}, and the latter is consistent with our model, as forecasts are obtained by taking the median of sample paths \cite{yang_summarizing_2022}.
+We defined the normalized versions of these metrics as: